Have the freshest free hiking tips sent to you each month!

 Once on Third Burroughs, rest and rehydrate while you listen to chunks of Mt.
 Rainier thunder down her sides.

-You won't be the only person heading up to Sunrise, as this is one of the most popular Mount Rainier day hikes.
+You won't be the only person heading up to Burroughs, as this is one of the most popular Mount Rainier day hikes.

 So get an early start for several compelling reasons:

 The Burroughs Trail hands you an opportunity to get right up close to Mt.
 Rainier, "in her face" as a mere day hiker.

 The trail also gives you a chance to practice your snow hiking skills, if you go early in the season.

 Once you've safely navigated the snow field, you are in for a treat: barren alpine flatness with The Mountain looming close by, and possibly a close encounter with the resident goat herds.

 Tip: You can make a loop out of this hike (check your map), heading back to the Visitor Center on a different trail offering fresh vistas.